declanbarr/Iris-Data-Set-Project/README.md

 import pandas
 df = pd.read_csv('data/iris.csv', names=["Sepal Length", "Sepal Width", "Petal Length", "Petal Width", "Class"]
 ```
 This creates a pandas dataframe called "df" which contains the data from the csv file iris.csv.
-A data frame is two-dimensional data structure where the data is arranged in rows and columns [16].
+A data frame is two-dimensional data structure where the data is arranged in rows and columns.[16]
 In this case the columns are assigned the names "Sepal Length", "Sepal Width", "Petal Length", "Petal Width" and "Class".

 The statisical summary of the data set can be given by typing the following: